Resilient Hokies Return to Finish School Year

 ADAMS: And that's what worked best during his time in Warrenton, just hanging out with old friends.
 It worked best once the questions were out of the way.

-Mr. CARE: Everyone's asking you, you know, were you there?
+CARE: Everyone's asking you, you know, were you there?
 Did you know anyone?
 And I was.
 I mean, I heard shooting so I did talk about it a lot more than I wanted to.
 I would have rather just kind of not talked about it, enjoy being kind of away.

 ADAMS: The questions were also an issue for J.P.
 Nelson(ph), a freshman from Alexandria, Virginia.

-Mr. J.P.
-NELSON (Student, Virginia Tech): Monday completely changed whenever I talked about it - definitely hard to talk about at times.
+NELSON: Monday completely changed whenever I talked about it - definitely hard to talk about at times.
 Especially, like, some people just don't know how to ask the right questions, so it kind of brought out some strange emotions.

-For Kristin Allen(ph) - sophomore, Woodbridge, Virginia - it was good being home; good support, not much talking.
+ADAMS: For Kristin Allen(ph) - sophomore, Woodbridge, Virginia - it was good being home; good support, not much talking.
 Coming back to Blacksburg is difficult.

 ADAMS: Chris Lafabadie(ph) was rolling his luggage through the parking lot.
 He also returned from Northern Virginia.